Cov-ComSec/Cov-ComSec.github.io/content/posts/welcome_2021/index.md

 title: "We're Back!"
 date: 2021-09-10T12:40:28+01:00
 draft: false
-description: "An introduction to ComSec and looking at network enumeration."
+description: "An introduction to ComSec and our plans for 2021"

 tags: ["welcome"]
 categories: ["Academic Year 2021-22"]